 Cybersecurity at NAU

 The focus in cybersecurity at NAU is a multidisciplinary effort and is a part of the department of Applied Physics and Material Science as well as the School of Informatics, Computing, and Cyber Systems (SICCS) within the College of Engineering Informatics, and Applied Sciences.
-Approximately $10M in research funds were secured from NAU, Arizona Board of Regent, the National Science Foundation, the US Air Force, the Navy, and Industry.
+Approximately $10M in research funds were secured from NAU, Arizona Board of Regent, the National Science Foundation, the US Army, the Navy, and Industry.
 About 24 students are involved in the cybersecurity team, including 16 PhD students.
 In the last four years, the team published 39 papers and 49 invention disclosures.
 Three graduate classes are offered: INF638, “Elements of Cryptography”; INF639, “The Use of Nanotechnologies for Cybersecurity”; PHY599,”Quantum and Post Quantum Cryptography” .